 - Operating expense assumptions have been set based on actual expense experience.
 A look-through approach has been applied for Japan Post Insurance's subsidiaries.
 Adjustments were made to eliminate one-off expenses (e.g. expenses for measures to contribute to future work efficiency improvement) which are not expected to be regularly repeated in the future, and to include expenses which are expected to be additionally incurred in the future.
-No future productivity gains are assumed. - The consumption tax rate is 10%. - The future inflation rate is assumed to be zero up to the extrapolation entry term of the risk-free rate (year 30).
+No future productivity gains are assumed. - The consumption tax rate is 10%. - The future inflation rate is assumed to be 1.15%, based on observation of the breakeven inflation rates derived from inflation-indexed Japanese government bonds, up to the extrapolation entry term of the risk-free rate (year 30).
+Inflation is applied in the calculation allowing for adjustments based on Japan Post Insurance's expense structure.
 For terms longer than the extrapolation entry term of the risk-free rate, the inflation rate follows growth in the forward rate, converging to an ultimate rate of 2%.